 The fund, which operates as a fund of funds and invests in underlying funds, does not pay transaction costs, such as commissions, when it buys and sells shares of underlying funds (or "turns over" its portfolio).
 An underlying fund does pay transaction costs when it turns over its portfolio, and a higher portfolio turnover rate may indicate higher transaction costs.
 A higher portfolio turnover rate may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the performance of the underlying funds and of the fund.
-During its most recent fiscal year, the fund's portfolio turnover rate was 31% of the average value of its portfolio.
+Because the fund had not commenced operations as of the date of this prospectus, there is no portfolio turnover to report.